 Backlight Bleed Test & Screen Bleeding Test Android

 I’ve seen lots of people worried about backlight bleed on their screens.
 It’s when light leaks around the edges or corners of your display.
 It usually shows up on dark or black screens, making the edges look a bit brighter.
-You can spot it by turning your screen all black and checking in a dark room.
-If you see light glowing where it shouldn’t, that’s backlight bleed.
-It’s pretty common, but knowing how to check helps you figure out if your screen is okay or if it has a problem.

 What a Backlight Bleed Test Is?